 Of course, potential benefit analysis of MES functionality and scope is not typically generic but differs for each industry.
 However, quantitative components of MES project benefits can be exclusively assessed by a careful comparison or extrapolation of improved production utilization, increased quality output and preventative procedures vs associated expenses before and after the system’s implementation.

-Some of the business benefits of DMC focusing on ROI are:
+Some of the business benefits of DM focusing on ROI are:

-- AI/ML scenario management in DMC allows machine learning models to support and automate manufacturing processes, predictive quality and maintenance use cases etc.
+- AI/ML scenario management in DM allows machine learning models to support and automate manufacturing processes, predictive quality and maintenance use cases etc.

-- DMC’s powerful analytical capabilities enable improved decision-making and more effective training of manufacturing staff, resulting in lower operational losses.
+- DM’s powerful analytical capabilities enable improved decision-making and more effective training of manufacturing staff, resulting in lower operational losses.

 - Real-time information availability improves overall production cycle time by reducing anomalies.

-- Since there is no need for additional IT resources, to buy host servers, or do extensive architectural analysis, the DMC solution is simpler to initially deploy and maintain.
+- Since there is no need for additional IT resources, to buy host servers, or do extensive architectural analysis, the DM solution is simpler to initially deploy and maintain.

-- Scalability and adaptability are crucial DMC characteristics since completely digitalized manufacturing facilities generate enormous volumes of data.
+- Scalability and adaptability are crucial DM characteristics since completely digitalized manufacturing facilities generate enormous volumes of data.